loyd/idr-ebr/README.md

 ## Implementation

-The IDR is based on a slab, where every slot contain a link to EBR container.
+The IDR is based on a slab, where every slot contains a link to the EBR container.
 Thus, every `Idr::insert()` calls an allocator to create that container.

-The container can be used by multiple threads both in temporary way (`Idr::get()` or `Idr::iter()`) and permanently (`Idr::get_owned()`) even when IDR is already dropped or an entry is removed from the IDR.
+The container can be used by multiple threads both in a temporary way (`Idr::get()` or `Idr::iter()`) and permanently (`Idr::get_owned()`) even when the IDR is already dropped or an entry is removed from the IDR.

 ```text
 IDR                 ┌─────────┐